—United in the Face of Crisis

 On November 23, MSK received Magnet® Recognition by the American Nurses Credentialing Center (ANCC).
-This was the second time MSK was recognized by the ANCC for its extraordinary nurses.
+This was the second time MSK was recognized by the ANCC for its extraordinary nurses with a record 12 exemplars citing specific achievements.
 “The appraiser was so overcome with emotion she had to defer to one of the others,” says Elizabeth McCormick, Senior Vice President and Chief Nursing Officer.
 “When she gathered herself, she said MSK has a nursing culture that other organizations only dream of.”

 —Training the Next Generation